pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 </figure>

 Simmonds' poetry bubbles up with imagery and references, like Leontyne Price's turban and the civil rights movement.
 His writing is taut and vivid, a single line packing a punch the size of American racial inequality.
-Even through sparse pages, I get major statements: music school has a caste problem; when it's hard for gay men to come out, the cost is enormous; Leontyne Price - and her dark sound, ironically - was very nearly relegated to singing only Aidas and Besses.
+Even through sparse pages, I get major statements: music school has a caste problem; when it's hard for gay men to come out, the cost is enormous; Leontyne Price's sound, ironically, can be dark.

 In my YouTube spree, I listened to that "O Patria Mia" from the Met in 1985 — and I watched the three-minute ovation with Simmonds' timestamped notes of Price's every move.
-It struck me, watching this proper moment in operatic history

-and Leontyne Price is a prime example of how Black artists have to maintain an extraordinary level of skill, poise, and ability to shrug off discrimination — otherwise all is lost.
+And having just read Simmonds' book, I felt a fresh rush of awe for what Leontyne does, making constantly beautiful, constantly interesting sound that holds you captive.
+It reminded me how particularly high the standard is for Black artists, and how it wasn't even enough for Price to make the kind of sound she did.
+She also had to rise above the hate, the discrimination, the colleagues trying to relegate her to only Aidas and Besses I knew, in theory, that Black artists have to achieve and maintain a superhuman level of skill in order to  Leontyne Price is a prime example of how Black artists have to maintain an extraordinary level of skill, poise, and ability to shrug off discrimination — otherwise all is lost.

 <figure data-type="video">{{% md %}}<iframe width="1010" height="758" src="https://www.youtube.com/embed/XD3tCTA8kfo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{{% /md %}}